aws-ia/ecs-blueprints/README.md

 * Intermediate level of Terraform knowledge, that is, you have used Terraform to create and manage AWS resources before.
 If you are not familiar with Terraform, new to infra-as-code, or familiar with AWS CloudFormation, then we would recommend trying AWS CDK based ECS Solution Blueprints.

 ### Prerequisites for your laptop
-* Mac (strongly recommended) - Most of the AWS folks testing and developing these modules are using Mac.
-We have tested using AWS Cloud9 Linux machines as well.
-We have not *tested* at all with Windows laptops.
+* Mac (strongly recommended) - We have tested using Mac (tested version 12.4) and AWS Cloud9 Linux machines.
+We have **not tested** at all with Windows laptops.
 * Terraform (tested version v1.2.5 on darwin_amd64)
 * Git (tested version 2.27.0)
 * AWS account access setup on laptop - We are working on documenting the least privilege user roles that are needed but for now Administrator access on Test (strictly non-production) accounts is recommended.